Washington, D.C.: Rail

 Washington Metropolitan Area Transit Authority (WMATA) operates Washington Metro, the city's rapid transit rail system, which serves Washington, D.C. and its Maryland and Northern Virginia suburbs.
 Metro opened on March 27, 1976, and consists of six lines, 98 stations, and 129 mi of track.
 Metro is the second-busiest rapid transit system in the country and fifth-busiest in North America.
 It operates mostly as a deep-level subway in more densely populated areas, while most of the suburban tracks are at surface level or elevated.
 Metro is known for its iconic brutalist-style vaulted ceilings in the interior stations.
 The longest single-tier escalator in the Western Hemisphere, spanning 230 ft, is located at Metro's Wheaton station in Maryland.

-Washington Union Station, the city's main train station, serves approximately 70,000 passengers daily and is Amtrak's second-busiest station with 4.6 million passengers annually and the southern terminus for the Northeast Corridor.
-Amtrak's Northeast Regional provides service northbound transportation to Baltimore Penn Station, New York Penn Station in Manhattan, 30th Street Station in Philadelphia, South Station in Boston, and other stops.
+Washington Union Station, the city's main train station, is Amtrak's 7th busiest, the 11th-busiest in the United States, and 13th-busiest in North America.
+Approximately 37 million passengers use the station each year.
+It is the southern terminus for the Northeast Corridor and multiple long-distance routes stop at the station.
 Maryland's MARC and Virginia's VRE commuter trains and the Metrorail Red Line also provide service into Union Station.
-As of 2023, Union Station is the ninth-busiest rail station in the nation and tenth-busiest in North America.

 Washington, D.C.'s streetcars, which were a prominent form of transportation in the 19th and early 20th century, were dismantled in the 1960s.
 In 2016, however, the city brought back a streetcar line, DC Streetcar, which is a single line system in Northeast Washington, D.C., along H Street and Benning Road, known as the H Street/Benning Road Line.